“In order to share one’s true brilliance one initially has to risk looking like a fool.” – Criss Jami

 Writing your first story is sort of like, well . . . there’s a first time for everything.
 It’s scary and exciting, and you’re not quite sure if you’re doing it right.
 You might ask yourself, “Is it worth taking the risk?”
 Here’s something to remember in getting your first book or screenplay onto the page: You cannot do it wrong.

-As a first-time novelist take advantage of this freedom.
+As a first-time writer, take advantage of this freedom.
 No one expects anything from you.
-You’re writing your first novel!
+You’re writing your first story!
 Take risks.
 Try things that have never been done before.
 And if you fall on your face, it’s OK.
-You will only be a first-time novelist once.
+You will only be a first-time writer once.
 So let it rip.
 Write with all of the passion and madness in your heart.

-And when you are done, begin your second novel.
-Because your job is not to be a brilliant first-time novelist.
+And when you are done, begin your second story.
+Because your job is not to be a brilliant first-time novelist, memoirist, or screenwriter.
 Your job is to build a body of work.

 This is what every working writer knows, and what every wannabe will never get.